 In 2015 a group of students and staff launched a sustainable investment group, charged with developing guidance for sustainable investment and overseeing a small portion of the college’s endowment.

-COA Investment Snapshot (as of the end of fiscal year 2014)
+COA Investment Snapshot (as of December 2016)

 COA divestment in the news: